nayr31/TTRPG-Stuff/10 - Player Campaigns/Gears of Exmoor/☁️ Dashboard.md

 	Pronouns AS "Pronouns",
 	embed(Art) AS "Art",
 	Class AS "Class"
-from "10 🧙 Player Campaigns/☁️ Gears of Exmoor/Players"
+from "10 - Player Campaigns/Gears of Exmoor/Players"
 WHERE contains(NoteIcon, "Player")
 SORT file.name
 ```